 - The expected level of growth in the Plan = 103 units based on its role as Local Service Centre which equates to 7 housing units per annum on average. - Age demographic of the area is unbalanced with a high proportion of elderly people. - Above average proportion of second homes in the area. - Housing affordability a problem in the area. - Very low proportion of the population speaks Welsh 36.5%, which is 33.5% below the threshold of 70%, compared to 65.4% in Gwynedd. - Reduction of 7.3% in the proportion of Welsh speakers in the ward between 2001 and 2011. - The percentage of the population between 0-19 years of age reduced by 14% while the percentage of the population over 65 years of age increased 18% between 2001 and 2011 in the ward (Census 2001 & 2011).
 Significantly also, a reduction of 4% was seen in the population over 65 years of age who speak Welsh over the same period.
-This suggests that in-migration of older people who do not speak Welsh is a problem in the area. - 124 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 4.5% of the housing stock in 2011.
+This suggests that in-migration of older people who do not speak Welsh may be contributing to the reduction in the proportion of Welsh speakers in the settlement. - 124 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 4.5% of the housing stock in 2011.